stevekroh/rpz-manager/README.md

 DNS servers).

 rpz-manager is easy to deploy.
 Just copy it to your PATH.
-Optionally use the config file, set up logging, or run a cron job to keep your block lists up to date.
+Optionally write a config file, set up logging, or use a cron job to keep your zone fresh.

 ## Before you Start
 Make sure to understand DNS RPZ before using this tool.
 These sites